Inishmaan, Aran Islands, Co Galway

 Overview

-Inishmaan (Irish: Inis Meáin, “middle island”) lies in the centre of Galway Bay, forming the middle of the three Aran Islands off County Galway.
-With just 184 residents (2022 census) it is the least‑populated island, where Irish remains the everyday language alongside English.
-The island is an extension of the Burren, characterised by stark limestone pavements, criss‑crossing grykes and isolated clints that date back to the Visean period (≈350 million years ago).
-Its temperate climate nurtures an unusual blend of arctic, Mediterranean and alpine plants, making it a botanist’s delight.
+Inishmaan (Irish: Inis Meáin, meaning “middle island”) sits at the centre of the three Aran Islands off the coast of County Galway.
+With a population of just 184 people, it is the smallest and quietest of the trio, where Irish remains the living, everyday language.
+The island is essentially a floating extension of the Burren, defined by ancient limestone pavements, deep fissures, and isolated rock columns that formed around 350 million years ago.
+Despite the rugged geology, the mild Atlantic climate supports an extraordinary botanical mix: arctic, Mediterranean, and alpine plants grow side by side, making every coastal path a quiet nature trail.

 What to See & Do

-Regular ferries link Rossaveal (County Galway) with Inishmaan.
-The service is operated by Aran Island Ferries (supplemented in summer by Moffett’s and Irish Ferries).
-In the high season there are several departures each day, typically a morning sailing around 10:30 am and an afternoon return near 4:30 pm; winter schedules are reduced to one or two trips per day.
-Timetables are weather‑dependent, so checking the latest schedule and booking ahead during peak months is advisable.
+Regular ferries connect Inishmaan with Rossaveal on the mainland.
+Services are operated by Aran Island Ferries, with additional summer sailings by Moffett’s and Irish Ferries.
+During peak season, expect multiple departures daily, typically including a morning crossing around 10:30 am and an afternoon return near 4:30 pm.
+Winter schedules drop to one or two crossings per day.
+Because timetables shift with the weather, always verify the latest schedule online and book ahead during July and August.

 Practical Information

-• Facilities: The village provides a small café, a post office and a visitor information point near the ferry terminal.
+• Facilities: The main village offers a small café, a post office, and a visitor information point near the ferry terminal.
+Mobile signal can be patchy outside the settlement, so downloading offline maps beforehand is recommended.